 Cabbage and swiss chard germinated the best.
 So the hardier the plant, the better it works.

-Dill and celery is just coming.
-I did not try any summer crops, but looking into the out-coming, I do not think it would be good.
+Dill and celery are just coming.
+I did not plant any summer crops, but looking into the out-coming, I do not think it would be good in our cold climate, if you have experience with a summer crop, please share.

 The seeds that did germinate grew healthy and sturdy.
 They actually look better than those that I started indoors.
 Here’s a comparison broccoli plant.

-Also the spot on the south side of the house seems to be a good one.
-Till today, I did not water, protect, or open them.
+Also, the spot on the south side of the house seems to be a good one.
+Till today (May 14), I did not water, protect, or open them.
 They did very well on their own.
 A real ‘Plant and Forget it’ system.

-I also would like to plant more (veggies, greens, and flowers) and all more dense, just in case some do not germinate.
+I also would like to plant more (veggies, greens, and flowers) and all denser, just in case some do not germinate.